In vitro fertilisation

 Embryonic cryopreservation is a technique that allows the preservation by freezing of the extra embryos produced in the IVF cycle for later use.

 Cryopreservation increases the chances of success in cases where pregnancy has not been achieved after the transfer of ‘fresh’ embryos, or enables another, later pregnancy if the initial embryo transfer has been successful.
 This process makes a new embryo transfer possible in a simple way without the need for further hormonal stimulation.
-It also permits the conservation of embryos in the case of a ‘fresh’ embryo transfer unexpectedly not being possible.
+It also allows the conservation of embryos in the case of a ‘fresh’ embryo transfer unexpectedly not being possible.

 Vitrification is the method of cryopreservation most widely used in assisted reproduction, particularly in the cases of oocytes and embryos.
 The freezing process is very fast in order to prevent the formation of ice crystals that could damage the cells, and cellular survival and viability rates are very high.Thanks to this technique embryo transfer results for thawed embryos have improved considerably over recent years.